14 US Parks & Attractions where you Can Bring a Reusable Water Bottle

 Knott’s Berry Farm

-In reality, I have heard of many people taking various snacks and foodstuffs in without any issues.
-But strictly speaking, their policy does prohibit this so you may be asked to leave them behind in a locker if you are unlucky.
+Tip: I have heard of many people taking various snacks and foodstuffs into Knott’s Berry Farm without any issues.
+But strictly speaking, their website policy does prohibit this, so you may be asked to leave them behind in a locker if you are unlucky.

 The Final Word